kubecost/docs/install-and-configure/install/multi-cluster/multi-cluster-diagnostics.md

 ## Architecture

-The multi-cluster diagnostics feature is run as an independent deployment (i.e. `deployment/kubecost-diagnostics`).
-Each diagnostics deployment monitors the health of Kubecost and sends that health data to the central object store at the `/diagnostics` filepath.
+The Multi-Cluster Diagnostics feature is a process run within the `kubecost-cost-analyzer` deployment.
+It has the option to be run as an independent deployment for higher availability via `.Values.diagnostics.deployment.enabled`.

+When run in each Kubecost deployment, it monitors the health of Kubecost and sends that health data to the central object store at the `/diagnostics` filepath.
 The below diagram depicts these interactions.
 This diagram is specific to the requests required for diagnostics only.
 For additional diagrams, see our [multi-cluster guide](multi-cluster.md).

 ![Kubecost-Agent-Diagnostics](/images/daigrams/Agent-Diagnostics-Architecture.png)

 ## API usage

-The diagnostics API can be accessed through `/model/multi-cluster-diagnostics?window=2d` (or `/model/mcd` for short)
+The diagnostics API can be accessed via `/model/diagnostics/multicluster?window=1d`.

 The `window` query parameter is required, which will return all diagnostics within the specified time window.